 You will enjoy a broad range of activities within the course such as visits, guest speakers and use of facilities both on and off site.
 You will study a variety of units such as Worldwide Travel and Tourism Destinations, a Foreign or Sign Language and Work Place Communications.

 You will require 3 GCSEs at grades A*- E including Maths and English/Welsh, or completion of a full vocational programme at Entry 3 which must also include GCSE Maths/Numeracy & English/Welsh at grades A*-E or equivalent such as Entry 3 ESW Communications and Application of Number.
-Learners on this course need to have satisfactory clearance with the Disclosure and Barring Service.

 You will be invited to attend an interview, and will undertake an assessment in literacy and numeracy to establish any support required.